-As psychiatrists who have worked on the frontlines of the pandemic, we’ve seen firsthand how the COVID-19 pandemic has ruthlessly tested the limits of our health care system.
-Just when the pandemic seems to be momentarily abating, the country is reckoning with another public health crisis—that of anti-black racism and police violence.
-Emerging data shows that COVID-19 disproportionately affects minority communities, likely due to racism’s downstream effects on socioeconomic opportunities, health outcomes and insurance coverage.
+As psychiatrists who have worked on the front lines of the pandemic, we’ve seen firsthand how the COVID-19 outbreak has ruthlessly tested the limits of our health-care system.
+Just as the pandemic seemed to be momentarily abating, the country began reckoning with another public health crisis—that of anti-Black racism and police violence.
+Data show that COVID disproportionately affects minority communities, likely resulting from racism’s downstream effects on socioeconomic opportunities, health outcomes and insurance coverage.

-With widespread social isolation, increasing unemployment and unprecedented levels of stress, we are witnessing an impending mental health crisis.
-While these events have painfully unearthed the weaknesses of our system, we as psychiatrists see one hopeful prospect: recognition and improvement of American mental healthcare.
-Here are five ways that we believe COVID-19 could drive mental health innovation forward to create a more equitable system of care for Americans
+With widespread social isolation, high unemployment and unprecedented levels of stress, we are witnessing an impending mental health crisis.
+Although these events have painfully unearthed the weaknesses of our system, we as psychiatrists see one hopeful prospect: recognition and improvement of mental health care in the U.S. Here are five ways that we believe COVID could drive mental health innovation forward to create a more equitable system of care for Americans.

-Mental health clinics across the country have shut down in-person services, leading to a huge rise in utilization of telemedicine solutions.
-Remarkably, both patients and clinicians alike have discovered that this form of clinical interaction can work and may even be preferable in some scenarios.
-Telehealth practice solutions such as Doxy.Me or Zoom For Healthcare, and startups such as Teladoc and Talkspace, are seeing dramatic increases in demand.
+Mental health clinics across the country shut down in-person services at the start of the pandemic, leading to a huge rise in utilization of telemedicine solutions.
+Remarkably, patients and clinicians alike have discovered that this form of clinical interaction can work and may even be preferable in some scenarios.
+Telehealth practice solutions such as Doxy.Me and Zoom For Healthcare, as well as start-ups such as Teladoc and Talkspace, have seen dramatic increases in demand.

-Fueling the transition are loosening telehealth regulations.
-The Centers for Medicare and Medicaid Services (CMS) is temporarily reimbursing telehealth at the same rate as in-person treatment.
-“Originating site requirements,” which require patients to be located at a health care facility to participate in telehealth visits, are suspended.
-States are also easing licensure requirements so that physicians can practice across state lines.
-An increasing number of telephonic visits are being reimbursed as well, and HIPAA enforcement is being relaxed so physicians can video-conference their patients without excess worry.
+Fueling the transition is the loosening of telehealth regulations.
+The Centers for Medicare and Medicaid Services (CMS) began temporarily reimbursing telehealth at the same rate as in-person treatment.
+“Originating site requirements,” which require patients to be located at a health-care facility to participate in telehealth visits, were suspended in 2020.
+States also eased licensure requirements so that physicians could practice across state lines.
+An increasing number of telephonic visits are being reimbursed as well, and HIPAA enforcement is being relaxed so physicians can videoconference with their patients without excess worry.

-Although telehealth reimbursement may begin to decrease as in-person visits resume, we predict that some regulations will stay loosened as the prominence of telehealth increases.
+Although telehealth reimbursement may begin to decrease as in-person visits resume, we predict that some regulations will stay loosened as its prominence increases.
+In fact, some telehealth coverage was made permanent at the end of 2020.
 The Medicare originating site requirement, considered overly restrictive by many, may be dropped permanently.
-As patients and clinicians alike see the value of telehealth, its steadily increasing market share may be the easiest trend to spot in mental healthcare.
+As patients and clinicians alike see the value of telehealth, its steadily increasing market share may be the easiest trend to spot in mental health care.

 People with substance use disorders (SUDs) are especially suffering from disruption to their treatment.
-Mainstays including peer support groups, counseling sessions and periodic toxicology screens are all severely interrupted.
+Mainstays, including peer support groups, counseling sessions and periodic toxicology screens, are all severely interrupted.
 During the 2008 Great Recession, social isolation and economic depression led to a wave of opioid and illicit drug use that fueled the opioid epidemic.
-As we head into another recession, many health care professionals are particularly worried about their clients relapsing or increasing their use.
+As we navigate another recession, many health-care professionals are particularly worried about their clients relapsing or increasing their use.

 Public mental health focuses on preventing mental illness instead of simply treating it.
-Because COVID-19 can be classified as a collective trauma, Americans are at risk of developing post-traumatic stress from the pandemic.
-Compounded with the inequitable outcomes we’re seeing across black and brown communities, we may be worsening our existing mental health disparities.
-The mental health consequences of COVID-19 could lead to long-term losses in wellbeing, economic productivity and healthcare costs.
-Unfortunately, the existing American mental health system is sorely lacking a public focus: it largely engages with those who are already mentally ill, and often only those who are able to pay for treatment.
+Because COVID can be classified as a collective trauma, Americans are at risk of developing post-traumatic stress from the pandemic.
+Compounded with the inequitable outcomes we are seeing across Black and brown communities, we may be worsening our existing mental health disparities.
+The mental health consequences of COVID could lead to long-term losses in well-being, diminished economic productivity and increasing health-care costs.
+Unfortunately, the existing U.S. mental health system is sorely lacking a public focus: it engages largely with those who are already mentally ill and often only those who are able to pay for treatment.

 We believe that to reduce long-term economic and social impact, payers and government will need to increase funding of public mental health programs that prevent illness and increase treatment access.
-To be effective, these programs must offer access to those without financial resources or with serious mental illness, and commit to best practices when treating underserved populations.
-Tech-enabled services that can assist with risk stratification, offer support before illness develops, or connect people with accessible mental health treatment are slowly arriving, such as NYC Well, which offers a “front door” to support services for New Yorkers in mental duress.
-However, for tech-enabled solutions to soar, structural change that closes the gaps in funding and infrastructure must occur.
+To be effective, these programs must offer access to those without financial resources or with serious mental illness and commit to best practices when treating underserved populations.
+Tech-enabled services that can assist with risk stratification, offer support before illness develops, or connect people with accessible mental health treatment are slowly arriving, joining those such as NYC Well, which offers a “front door” to support services for New Yorkers in mental duress.
+For tech-enabled solutions to soar, however, structural change that closes the gaps in funding and infrastructure must occur.

-In the midst of the devastation, we remain hopeful that mental healthcare will transform.
-As our country confronts a calamitous loss of life, widespread isolation, and deep social fractures, there will be an even greater need for mental health services.
-A functioning mental healthcare system will be critical in supporting our communities.
+In the midst of the devastation, we remain hopeful that mental health care will transform.
+As the U.S. confronts a calamitous loss of life, widespread isolation and deep social fractures, there will be an even greater need for mental health services.
+A functioning mental health-care system will be critical in supporting our communities.